hybridsjs/hybrids/docs/basics/descriptor.md

 * **returns (required)**:
   * `nextValue` - a value of the current state of the property

-It calculates the current property value.
-The returned value is cached by default.
+`get` calculates the current property value.
+The returned value is always cached.
 The cache mechanism works between properties defined by the library (even between different elements).
-If your `get` method does not use other properties, it won't be called again (the only way to update the value then is to assert new value or call `invalidate` from `connect` method).
+If your `get` method does not use other properties, it won't be called again (then, the only way to update the value is to assert new value or call `invalidate` from `connect` method).

 Cache mechanism uses equality check to compare values (`nextValue !== lastValue`), so it enforces using immutable data, which is one of the ground rules of the library.

-In the following example, the `get` method of the `name` property is called again if `firstName` or `lastName` has changed:
+In the following example, the `get` method of the `name` property is called again only if `firstName` or `lastName` has changed:

 ```javascript
 const MyElement = {